paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-148-national-defense-technology-and-industrial-base-defense-reinvestment-and-defense-conversion.md

   (C) Ensure the integration and coordination of requirements and programs under the program with the Office of the Secretary of Defense and other national-level initiatives, including the establishment of information exchange processes with other government agencies, private industry, academia, and professional associations.

-  (D) Conduct such other functions as the Under Secretary of Defense for Acquisition, Technology, and Logistics shall specify.
+  (D) Conduct such other functions as the Under Secretary of Defense for Research and Engineering shall specify.

-(5) The Panel shall report to and receive direction from one or more individuals designated by the Under Secretary of Defense for Acquisition, Technology, and Logistics for purposes of this paragraph on manufacturing technology issues of multi-service concern and application.
+(5) The Panel shall report to and receive direction from one or more individuals designated by the Under Secretary of Defense for Research and Engineering for purposes of this paragraph on manufacturing technology issues of multi-service concern and application.

 (6) The administrative expenses of the Panel shall be borne by each military department and Defense Agency with manufacturing technology programs in such manner as the Panel shall provide.